-Regular maintenance will assure good performance and prolong the life of your stove.
+As with your car, regular maintenance will assure good performance and prolong the life of your stove.
 The following procedures do not take long and are generally inexpensive.
-When done consistently, they will increase the life of your stove and in turn provide years of enjoyment.
+When done consistently, they will increase the life of your stove and in turn, provide years of enjoyment.

 - Regularly empty the stove of all soot and ashes.
 Only use a vacuum for this job if the vacuum is specifically designed to handle ashes.
 CAUTION: Ashes can contain live embers.
 Be certain the ash bed contains no live embers before using a vacuum. - Inspect the stove: Using a strong light inspect the stove inside and out for cracks or leaks. - Replace any broken bricks.
-See fig. 28, page 26.
+See fig. 25, page 24.
 DO NOT OPERATE THE STOVE WITH BROKEN OR MISSING BRICKS.